evan-ak/gbhs/README.md

 We provide the other necessary pre-processed data for the five subsets as `/data/*.zip`.
 Extract them to `./data/` before usage.

-They can also be generated from raw data through :
+They can also be generated from the raw data through :

 ```
 python ./data/qa_formalize.py